dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/breaking-changes.md

 **Why**

-This change was made to prevent EF from erroneously triggering business logic by default when performing database operations involving the entities.
+This change was made to prevent EF Core from erroneously triggering business logic by default when performing database operations involving the entities.

 **Mitigations**